 - October 20: HSV7 screens the first episode of a new Melbourne-produced police drama, Homicide.
 It becomes a huge success and runs on the Seven Network for 510 episodes over 12 years.

-- TV Week Gold Logie Winner: Bobby Limb (The Mobil Limb Show, Nine)
+- TV Week Gold Logie Winner: Bobby Limb (Sound Of Music, Nine)

 - New TV stations: TEN10 Sydney, TVQ0 Brisbane, SAS10 Adelaide, STW9 Perth, WBQ8 Maryborough, NEN9 Tamworth, NRN11 Coffs Harbour, CWN6 Dubbo, MTN9 Griffith, STV8 Mildura.

 - TV Spells Magic, a lavish variety production with over 150 performers and extras, is the highlight of opening night for TEN10 and is relayed to ATV0 and regional stations.